 Why and when to use an NDA

 “NDAs exist to keep secrets,” says Ruth Carter, an Arizona attorney and authority on intellectual property, business law, and internet law.
-Secrets abound in business, whether in the form of proprietary business processes, coveted recipes, or client lists.
-Anytime you’ve got secrets that, if leaked, could threaten the profitability or competitive edge of your business, you need to use an NDA.
+Secrets abound in business, whether in the form of proprietary business processes, confidential company data, coveted recipes, trade secrets, a company’s “secret sauce”, or client lists, etc. Anytime you’ve got secrets that, if leaked, could threaten the profitability or competitive edge of your business, you need to protect against that, and an NDA can be a great way to do it.

 Common NDA use cases